cjf8329/cjf8329.github.io/projects/turret/TouchLock.md

 *(Insert photos of the latch and physical mounting here)*

-- Demo mechanism uses a **simple hinged latch** actuated by a hobby servo
+- Demo mechanism uses a simple latch actuated by a hobby servo
 - Built for proof-of-concept in the class environment
-- 3D-printed and/or laser-cut parts used for clean mounting and repeatable motion

----

-## Design & Iteration History

-### **Version 1 — Fingerprint Matching Prototype**
-- Verified UART communication
-- Achieved reliable template enrollment and matching
-- No actuation, camera, or email yet
-- Used verbose terminal debugging

-**Limitations:**
-- No feedback system
-- No event logging
-- No physical lock mechanism

----

-### **Version 2 — Integrated Access Control**
-- Added servo for latch motion
-- Added red/green LEDs
-- Added text-to-speech
-- Created `TouchLock` class to unify logic

-**Outcome:**
-Functional local-only access control system.

----

-### **Version 3 — Final Demo With Intruder Logging**
-- Added Pi Camera
-- Added email alerts + photo attachment
-- Improved LED timing + TTS flow
-- Cleaned up module interfaces and error handling
-- Added demo video and security camera screenshot

-**Outcome:**
-A fully integrated biometric access system meeting all project requirements and going beyond the scope of the class.

 ---